 - Trello– Great for to-do lists and visually managing your tasks.
 Trello is one of those tools that has really revolutionized my day, helping me get organized, be more proactive rather than reactive, stay on track with goals, and approach each day with more intention.
 Before discovering Trello, there were days when I felt like I’d been busy “working” all day, but unsure what I actually accomplished.
 With Trello, I now take 10 mins at the start of each day to visually plan out what I wanted to get done before starting any work.
 I use the pumped-up kanban method outlined in Tim Maurer’s Forbes article.
 Also, if you’ve ever used Post-It Notes to organize your ideas, Trello works in almost the same way, allowing you to move ideas around and group them on screen.

-- The major limitation with Trello right now is that you can’t use it when offline.
-So I’ve made a slight shift to Wunderlist for now.
-However, if Trello ever offers a desktop option, I’m back in 100%.
+- The major limitation with Trello right now is that you can’t use it when offline nor does it have a desktop app.

 Keeping to-do lists

-- ToDoIst (runner-up)- basically does the same as Wunderlist, but it seems all the useful features are premium paid options.
-Also, the dragging & dropping of tasks between folders is not smooth.
+- ToDoIst (runner-up)- basically does the same as TickTick, but it seems all the useful features are premium paid options.
+Also, in my testing, the dragging & dropping of tasks between folders is not smooth.
 One thing it does that Wunderlist does not is allow you to have sub-lists that go beyond one level down.

 Managing long term projects & collaboration

 - TeamworkPM– The winner after a very I searched long & hard(*see full list below) for the right platform that offered the level of project management functionality I could find